jonathanlinat/simple-nominatim/packages/cli/README.md

 #### Geocode

-To reverse geocode a coordinate, utilize the `--latitude` and `--longitude` options:
+Use the `--latitude` and `--longitude` options to reverse geocode a coordinate:

 ```bash
 simple-nominatim reverse:geocode --latitude '37.4219999' --longitude '-122.0840575' --format 'jsonv2'